Priscilla Norman: Politics

 Like her mother, she was active in the cause of women's suffrage through the Liberal Women's Suffrage Union and the Women's Liberal Federation.

 During the First World War, she ran a voluntary hospital in Wimereux, France with her husband.
 She was awarded the Mons Star for her services and created a CBE for her war services.

-After the creation of the Imperial War Museum in 1917 she became chair of one of its subcommittees and was instrumental in ensuring that the contributions of women during the war were recorded and included in the museum's collections.
+After the creation of the Imperial War Museum in 1917 she became chair of one of its subcommittees (the Women's Work Subcommittee) and was instrumental in ensuring that the contributions of women during the war were recorded and included in the museum's collections.
 Having an interest in mental health issues, she became the first woman to be appointed to the board of the Royal Earlswood Hospital in 1926.
 During the Second World War she was a driver for the Women's Voluntary Service in London.

 The archives of Lady Norman are held at the Women's Library in London.